 About Immigrant Centre

-Last year was an historic and significant anniversary for the Immigrant Centre, 65 years of delivering quality, innovative Immigration and Settlement Services to allow immigrants to connect, integrate, and fully participate in Canadian Society.
-Last year we helped almost 17,000 clients seeking immigration and settlement assistance.
-At our front reception we are averaging an amazing 4000 calls a month – that’s a call every 2 minutes!
+The Immigrant Centre has been delivering quality, innovative Immigration and Settlement Services to allow immigrants to connect, integrate, and fully participate in Canadian Society for almost 70 years.
+Last year we helped over 15,000 clients seeking immigration and settlement assistance.
+At our front reception we are averaging an amazing 2,000 calls a month – that’s a call every 4 minutes!

-Along with a staff of 35, who between them speak over 20 languages and have a combined 200 years of experience working at Immigrant Centre, our organization could not offer the services it does, without the expertise and commitment of our BOARD OF DIRECTORS.
+Along with a staff of 41, who between them speak 30 languages and have a combined 200 years of experience working at Immigrant Centre, our organization could not offer the services it does without the expertise and commitment of our Board of Directors.

-What did immigration look like look 66 yeas ago?
+What did immigration look like look 70 years ago?
 In 1946 a total of 71,719 immigrants came to Canada, of which 4,615 came to Manitoba.
-A higher percentage than in the next few decades as many were looking for farm land.
+In the next few decades there was a higher percentage, as many immigrants were looking for farmland.”

 Of these newcomers arriving in Canada just after the Second World War, 51,408 came from the United Kingdom, 11,469 came from the United States and just 8,842 came from other countries.
 Compare that to 2011/2012 when a total of 50 different languages were requested of our translators and interpreters, with the greatest numbers being for Spanish, written Chinese, Arabic, Russian, Punjabi and Mandarin.